fooplugins/foogallery/README.txt

 = Why are my thumbnails so blurry? =

 Have you enabled retina support for your galleries?
-Displays with retina support can show better quality thumbnails when retina support is enabled.
 To enable retina support, edit the gallery and locate the Retina Support metabox.

 = Can I add videos to my galleries? =